 Author and executive coach Susan Goldsworthy brings insights into high performance from her background as an elite athlete and corporate communication manager.
 She talks with Kate about ideas from he co-authored book, ‘Care to Dare Unleashing astonishing potential through secure base leadership.’

-In 2017, the Public Sector Management Program or PSMP as it is known, celebrates its 25 year birthday.
-As an institution of Australian Public Sector middle management training and professional development, the program prepares and upskills managers for personal and career success in the public sector and non-government organisational context.
+In 2017, the Public Sector Management Program or PSMP as it is known celebrates it’s 25 year birthday.
+As an institution of Public Sector middle management training and professional development, the program prepares and upskills managers for personal and career success in the public sector and non-government organisational context.
 John Currie has been facilitating the program for 25 years and shares his knowledge, wisdom and experiences with us today to give us an insight into the history and future of the program.

 This is Part 2 of our interview with John Currie.
 Read more

 Best selling author Meg Wheatley speaks to Kate about how leaders need to create islands of sanity in complex times.

 Our 2017 Women on the Move event was held on August 1st with around 90 women from a range of business, government and university environments.

 We tackled the complex theme of Emotional Resilience and Positive Leadership highlighting the dilemma of women leaders who may be seen as ’too bossy, too emotional or too nice!!

 Smart cities seek to leverage technology, proactive governance, financial and capability resources, and the talents and networks of their citizens, to create livable, prosperous and future-oriented communities.

 Participates as a ‘smart citizens’ explored smart city breakthroughs, digital transformations and the power of networking communities of excellence at this presentation and workshop.